Hop-Constrained Metric Embeddings and their Applications: Introduction

 \cite{HHZ21} used their hop-constrained Ramsey-type tree embeddings to construct many approximation algorithms.
-Roughly, given that some problem has (non constrained) approximation ratio $\alpha $ for trees, \cite{HHZ21} obtain a bicriteria approximation for the hop constrained problem with cost $O(\alpha\cdot \log^3n)$, and hop-stretch $O(\log^3n)$.
+Roughly, given that some problem has (non constrained) approximation ratio $\alpha $ for trees, \cite{HHZ21} obtain a bicriteria approximation for the hop-constrained problem with cost $O(\alpha\cdot \log^3n)$, and hop-stretch $O(\log^3n)$.
 For example, in the group Steiner tree problem we are given $k$ sets $g_1,\dots,g_k\subseteq V$, and a root vertex $r\in V$.
-The goal is to construct a minimal weight tree spanning the vertex $r$ and at least one vertex from each group (set) $g_i$.
+The goal is to construct a minimum-weight tree spanning the vertex $r$ and at least one vertex from each group (set) $g_i$.
 In the hop-constrained version of the problem, we are given in addition a hop-bound $\red{h}$, and the requirement is to find a minimum weight subgraph $H$, such that for every $g_i$, $\hop_H(r,g_i)\le \red{h}$.
 Denote by $\opt$ the weight of the optimal solution.
 In the non-constrained version, where the input metric is a tree, \cite{GKR00} provided a $O(\log n\cdot\log k)$ approximation.
 Using the scheme of \cite{HHZ21}, one can find a solution $H$ of weight $O(\log^4 n\cdot\log k)\cdot \opt$, such that for every $g_i$, $\hop_H(r,g_i)\le \red{O(\log^3n)\cdot h}$.
-The best approximation for the non-constrained group Steiner tree problem is $O(\log ^2n\cdot\log k)$ \cite{GKR00}.
+The best approximation for the (non-constrained) group Steiner tree problem is $O(\log ^2n\cdot\log k)$ \cite{GKR00}.
 Clearly, every improvement over the hop-constrained Ramsey-type embedding will imply better bicriteria approximation algorithms.
-However, even if one would use \cite{HHZ21} framework on optimal Ramsey-type embeddings (ignoring hop-constrains), the cost factors will be inferior compared to the non-constrained versions (specifically $O(\log^3n\cdot\log k)$ for GST).
-It is interesting to understand whether there is a separation between the cost of a bicriteria approximation for hop-constrained problems to their non-constrained counterparts.
+However, even if one used the \cite{HHZ21} framework on optimal Ramsey-type embeddings (ignoring hop constraints), the cost factors will be inferior compared to the non-constrained versions (specifically $O(\log^3n\cdot\log k)$ for GST).
+It is interesting to understand whether there is a separation between the cost of a bicriteria approximation for hop-constrained problems and that of their non-constrained counterparts.
 A more specific question is the following: \begin{question} Could one match the state of the art cost approximation of the (non hop-constrained) group Steiner tree problem while having $\polylog(n)$ hop-stretch? \end{question}